Katrina Lee

 Biography

-Professor Lee joined the faculty at The Ohio State University Moritz College of Law in 2011 after an accomplished career in complex litigation spanning more than 12 years.
-Professor Katrina Lee serves as Director of Moritz’s top-ranked Program on Dispute Resolution.
+Professor Lee joined the faculty at Moritz in 2011 after a career in complex litigation spanning more than 12 years.
 She has represented Fortune 100 companies in all litigation phases, including discovery, trial, appeal, and dispute resolution proceedings.
 At a national law firm, she was elevated to equity partner in her seventh year of practice.

 Solving for Law Firm Inclusion: The Necessity of Lawyer Well-Being, 24 Vand.
 J. Ent. & Tech.
 L. 323 (2022)